Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Estimation with a binary instrument. Simulations and example

-We now consider the implementation of the estimation method in the particular case of binary instruments.
+We now consider estimation in the particular case of binary instruments.
+First, consider a parametric approach with

-Let us first look at a parametric approach.
-Let us assume that $\varphi(z)$ has the form

-where $\theta \in \IR^k$ and $b$ is given vector of $k$ basis functions (polynomials, splines, etc.).
+where $\theta \in \IR^k$ and $b$ is a given vector of $k$ basis functions (polynomials, splines, etc.).
 This model is parametric if $k$ is fixed but may be viewed as a sieve estimation if $k$ is allowed to increase with $n$, although we do not pursue this interpretation further.
-The parametric estimation may be based on the property
+The parametric estimation is based on the exogeneity restriction

 Let us define

 and we estimate $P(U\leq u\vert W=j)$ by

 where $\bar{C}$ is the cdf of a kernel function of order $\rho \geq 2$, $\un$ is the indicator function, $h_u$ is a bandwidth, and $n_j = \sum^n_{i=1} \un (W_i =j)$.